|

 Every Buddhist aspires to be rid of the delusion of ego, free oneself from the fetters of this world, thus overcome the repeated rounds of rebirths.
 This state of “Enlightenment” is a goal, not a “heavenly world or paradise”.
 To put it another way, the Buddhists aim to extinguish the fire that accompanies living; the fire of illusion, passion and craving.
 They search for not just the cessation of this fire but for the eternal, the immortal.
 Nirvana is thus explained as an ideal state, as ultimate bliss.

-The ultimate explanation is offered by the Buddha in his inimitable style
+The ultimate explanation is offered by the Buddha in his inimitable style and language:

 “There is an unborn, an unoriginated, an unmade, an uncompounded; were there not, there would be no escape from the world of the born, the originated, the made, the compounded.”